Isobel Goodwin: London City Lionesses

 On 7 September 2024 Goodwin completed her transfer to London City Lionesses, making her debut following day, as a substitute in the opening league game of the season at home to Newcastle United.
 For the month of October, Goodwin was nominated for the Women's Championship Player of the Month and Goal of the Month awards, that were both subsequently won by Maria Farrugia of Sheffield United.
 In November, after her first nine Championship appearances in the 2024–25 season, she scored seven goals, including four against Portsmouth, going on to become the league top scorer with 16 goals in the 2024–25 Women's Championship.
 On 11 May 2025, Goodwin was named as the Women’s Championship Player of the Season for the 2024–25 season.

 2025-26

 On 19 September 2025, Goodwin scored her first two goals in the Women's Super League, giving newly-promoted London City Lionesses their first ever WSL victory as they beat Everton 2-1 at Goodison Park.
 She was also awarded player of the match.

+On 9 December 2025, Goodwin signed a new contract with the club until summer 2028.

 International career

 Goodwin played 10 games for the England U17s – scoring her first and second competitive goals for them on 22 September 2018, in a 7–0 victory over Azerbaijan.
 In October 2024, she was called up to the England under-23 national team for European League fixtures.
 On 28 November 2024, Goodwin made her debut for the under-23s against Norway resulting in a 0–0 draw.
+She scored the opening goal in a 3–0 win over Sweden to win the 2025-26 U23 European Competition title on 17 April 2026.